karimmorel/cobiro-taskmenu/readme.md

 One of the requests was to decouple as much as possible the different controllers and elements in the application.

 The API provides a list of routes to handle the different behaviours we want to have using different HTTP verbs.
-They are all listed in the routes/api.php file, but some example of the routes provided are :
+They are all listed in the routes/api.php file, but some examples of the routes provided are :

 POST : /menus --> Create a new menu<br/>
 GET : /menus/{menu} --> Get an existing menu<br/>